 Note: click on times in the instructions to start a kitchen timer while cooking.

-Preheat oven to 350 degrees.
-Coat a 9x13 baking dish with baking spray.
+Preheat oven to 350 degrees and spray an 8x10 baking dish with baking spray.

-In a separate medium-sized bowl, combine the flour, oats, brown sugar, granulated sugar, salt, and cinnamon.
+Mash together the flour, oats, butter, brown sugar, granulated sugar, salt, and cinnamon.

 Sprinkle the crumb mixture evenly over the top of the blueberries.

-Bake for 35-40 minutes until fruit is bubbly and topping is golden brown.
+Bake for 35-40 minutes until topping is golden brown.